Flipboard revamps its approach personalized news with new “Smart Magazines”

 CEO Mike McCue said the big goal behind this update was to answer the question, “How can we modernize the notion of magazines?”
 Like many print magazines, these Smart Magazines are meant help you dive deep in a specific topic, but they also take advantage of opportunities for customization and personalization.

-At the same time, McCue described this update as a rethinking of the Flipboard experience, both for new and existing users.
+At the same time, McCue described this update as a rethinking of the Flipboard experience for new and existing users.
 Right now, the main ways to browse Flipboard are to open up the many individual topics and community-created magazines, or to go to the Cover Stories section, where you’ll find a variety of stories pulled together based on your interests.

 But McCue said that Flipboard’s enormous range of topics (34,000) and magazines (30 million) can be overwhelming, while Cover Stories mashes everything together, so you can’t focus on the one topic that you might be interested in at a given moment.